jdjakub/papers/convivial-2020/manuscript.md

 Still, in this mostly-suitable substrate for \OROM{}, I can continue with my project of seeing whether the *allure* of \cite{COLAs} can be saved from the text-based "hidden world" limitation that pervades it.
 The obvious next step is attempting "self-implementation".
 This is desirable is because I still have not escaped my text editor.
 Any changes to my \OROM{}/SVG substrate (of nested box drawing) require going back to the script files; I still cannot take advantage of the system I have developed, to ease its own development.
 In the words of \cite{COLAs}, I wish to make it so that the original JavaScript files can be "jettisoned without remorse".

-In Section \ref{retained-mode-vector-graphics}, I touched on how everyone with a browser has access to a powerful vector graphics editor (SVG) locked behind a completely inappropriate UI (the JS Console).
+In Section~\ref{retained-mode-vector-graphics}, I touched on how everyone with a browser has access to a powerful vector graphics editor (SVG) locked behind a completely inappropriate UI (the JS Console).
 It is similar for 3D graphics (WebGL), and sound and music (Web Audio).
 Similar observations are made about "native" OS apps in \cite{prog21-dyn}.
 Unfortunately for that domain, the interface that unlocks your operating system's range of functionalities---batch-mode compilation---is quite far from the affordances of the (interactive) JS Console.

-I hope to use \OROM{}/SVG to "tame" SVG and other JavaScript APIs, with some minimal on-demand visualisation in the large portion of the screen next to the JS console.
-This is an attempt to generalise the "rect controls", which allow the obvious geometric properties of a \svgel{rect} to be directly manipulated (Section \ref{context-appropriate-ontologies}).
+I intend to use \OROM{}/SVG to "tame" SVG and other JavaScript APIs, with some minimal on-demand visualisation in the large portion of the screen next to the JS console.
+This is an attempt to generalise the "rect controls", which allow the obvious geometric properties of a \svgel{rect} to be directly manipulated (Section~\ref{context-appropriate-ontologies}).
 Giving \OROM{} access to Web technologies in this way is essential for evolving it into a *fully-featured* self-changeable software environment, which could allow as much domain-specifc representation as its user wishes.